-Additionally, other local content efforts have been made for several years through training programs and partnerships with local universities.
-To this end, every year CGG signs a number of cooperation agreements with a number of universities worldwide providing for the granting of Hampson-Russell reservoir characterization software or geovation seismic data processing software licenses for academic purposes.
+Local content efforts are an ongoing priority through training programs and partnerships with local universities.
+To this end, every year CGG signs a number of cooperation agreements with a number of universities worldwide providing for the granting of HampsonRussell reservoir characterization software or Geovation seismic data processing software licenses for academic purposes.

 Community relations are usually managed by our clients as they engage with local communities over a much longer period of time than we do.
 However, CGG behaves as a responsible partner to implement the client’s approach in the field.
 Clients frequently expect us to participate in the community relations management plans they have already initiated.
 At the same time, on all our multi-client acquisition seismic surveys, CGG takes sole responsibility for managing the community relations process.
 High-risk projects with frequent interactions with local communities are closely managed.
 Identifying our stakeholders and engaging with them early on to find ways of responsibly sharing the ocean or land use is critical to the conduct of safe and efficient surveys.

-CGG is committed to managing suppliers and subcontractors in its area of prevailing influence to ensure their compliance with HSE Group policies and standards.
+CGG is committed to managing subcontractors in its area of prevailing influence to ensure their compliance with Health, Safety, Security, Environment and Social Responsibility Group policies and standards.
 The Corporate Purchasing department has developed methods and tools to support this commitment.
 Among them is the Supplier Code of Conduct which describes the minimum social and environmental standards expected from suppliers.
 Compliance with these rules is monitored during HSE-OMS audits, as the scope of these audits also covers subcontractors under CGG's prevailing influence.

 The Group supports and contributes to community actions to advance education/training (with a special focus on promoting Earth Sciences), community service, environmental protection, health and safety.
 A network of sustainable development correspondents ensures the monitoring, promotion, and reporting on local projects in coordination with the Group social responsibility manager.
 Some countries even have their own Sustainability Committee formed by volunteers who suggest and monitor local initiatives.
-In 2014, CGG and its employees conducted more than 100 initiatives in 25 countries amounting to about one million USD of funds invested in sustainability projects.
+All initiatives sponsored by CGG involve at least one of its employees.

 CGG is committed to Sustainable Development and Corporate Social Responsibility through a balanced approach to economic development, social progress and responsible environmental management.